Back to YlG intro text

 Yellow-legged Gull acquiring and feeding on fish Yellow-legged Gull acquiring and feeding on fish

-Figures 11a to 11f
+Figures 20a to 20f

 Interactions with other species

-In Fig. 10k & 10L, note that a Lesser Black-backed Gull (perhaps a female on size) was allowed to feed on the fish which had been dragged to shore.
-Perhaps the same LBB was observed in close attendance with the YLG on earlier occasions (see below).
+In Fig. 19k & 19l, note that a Lesser Black-backed Gull (perhaps a female on size) was allowed to feed on the fish which the YLG had dragged to the shore.
+Perhaps the same LBBG was observed in close attendance with the YLG on several other occasions up to its fifth calendar year (see below).
 This toleration was very much the exception however.
-Typically, the gull is decidedly solitary, resting alone on its favoured pontoon, even though concentrations of Black-headed Gulls and a few Lesser Black-backs are regular just a 100 metres or so away.
-Generally, and especially when feeding, intruders have initiated an aggressive response, involving posture and calls.
-The series of images below (Figures 12) show the interactions of the YLG with Crows and a Herring Gull on February 13th 2012, a cold spell when the lake was largely frozen.
+Typically the gull is decidedly solitary, residing alone on its favoured pontoon (many plates in this text show it loafing, feeding or preening on this structure).
+A few Black-headed Gulls are generally tolerated if not too close (see below for a dramatic exception in November 2025) but larger gulls invariably receive an aggressive response.

 Yellow-legged Gull: agression towards other species when feeding Yellow-legged Gull: agression towards other species when feeding